JensVisbech/JensVisbech.github.io/index.md

 ### Relevant preprints
 All preprints are submitted for journal publication and/or are currently undergoing review.
-* Schou, A, **Visbech, J**, Engsig-Karup, AP.
-Estimating Hydrodynamic Coefficients for Floating Offshore Structures from Movement Data Using Physics-Informed Neural Networks.
-Preprint on arXiv (2607.04967).
-2026.
-Available on [arXiv](https://arxiv.org/abs/2607.04967).
 * Minniti, S, **Visbech, J**, Eskilsson, C, Parolini, N, Engsig-Karup, AP.
 A High-Order Spectral Element Solver for Steady-State Free Surface Flows.
 Preprint on arXiv (2512.23648).
 2025.
 Available on [arXiv](https://arxiv.org/abs/2512.23648).